 Luke 24:27 And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself.

 The above verses instruct that scriptures ought to function as a schoolmaster leading us to Christ.
 It ought not to be a schoolmaster, leading men to TPM saints.
 Jesus should be our primary focus.
 He ought to be given preeminence in what we read.
-Jesus said, “when the Comforter is come… he will testify of me (John 15:26).”
+Jesus said, “when the Comforter has come… he will testify of me (John 15:26).”
 Spirit in TPM pastors works otherwise.
-It gives them revelation to dislodge Jesus and then emplaces TPM workers in its place.
+It gives them a revelation to dislodge Jesus and then emplaces TPM workers in its place.
 They keep harping about themselves.
 How often you hear TPM preachers boasting about themselves.
 We have exposed this in so many of our articles.
 Check this, and this, and this and this.
 Apostle Paul forewarned of this centuries ago saying “…men will arise, ….to draw away disciples after them.
 (Act 20:30)” Below is a snapshot of Sunday school teachings of TPM.
 The sacrilege that they teach from 2 Kings 4:8-37 is engineered to limelight TPM demigods instead of leading us to Christ from it.

 Hardwiring of TPM Theology